mystic-lab/axelar-transfer/README.md

 # print out the repl address (do not clear this, keep this present)
 agoric open --repl

 # start the repl/ag-solo.
-Keep running
+Wait for the wallet to fully launch!!!!
+Keep running in terminal.
 agoric start local-solo --reset

 # In another terminal start a local Axelar chain.
 Will log to log file in Axelar directory